mattvagni/thousandfive/content/posts/ssr-css-modules.md

 }
 ```

-By default what the css-loader does when css modules are turned on (that’s what `modules: true` does) is extract the css & and the selectors and make them available to you in javascript in the form of a string and a mapping of selectors.
+By default what the css-loader does when CSS Modules are turned on (that’s what `modules: true` does) is extract the css & and the selectors and make them available to you in javascript in the form of a string and a mapping of selectors.

-> 📢 Side-note: The whole point of css modules is to ‘scope’ css.
+> 📢 Side-note: The whole point of CSS Modules is to ‘scope’ css.
 In order to do this the css-loader modifies your selectors in order to prevent selectors from clashing.
 This is so two separate css files could have the same selector without them overriding each-other.
 You can control how your selectors are modified by using the `localIdentName` option. `[hash:8]` outputs the first 8 characters of a hash of the path to the css file + the selector.

 So anyways… by default the css-loader would output this (all comments from Webpack itself):